DessimozLab/pyham/docs/ham.rst

-HAM
+Ham
 ====

-ham is the main object oh HAM.
+ham is the main object oh Ham.
 It contains all the information and functions required to performs and HOGs analysis.

 --------

-.. autoclass:: ham.ham.HAM
+.. autoclass:: pyham.ham.Ham
     :members: